A Look at the Problems and Dangers of Group-Think

 Many documented historical events have been attributed to group-think.
-A few oft cited examples of group-think in the United States are the Bay of Pigs invasion, NASA's decision to launch the Challenger Space Shuttle when it was known there was something wrong with one of the one of the rings and some of President Johnson and his administration's decisions made during the Vietnam War.
+A few oft-cited examples of group-think in the United States are the Bay of Pigs invasion, NASA's decision to launch the Challenger Space Shuttle when it was known there was something wrong with one of one of the rings, and some of President Johnson and his administration's decisions made during the Vietnam War.
 I remember reading a study a few years back the Pearl Harbor attack could have potentially been stopped as the information suggesting an attack was there, but leadership was complacent about this data thinking an attack impossible.
 In more recent decades, President George W. Bush and his administration, along with Congress, have also been questioned as being affected by group-think and, more recently, the Penn-State coverup involving Jerry Sandusky has also been linked to group-think.
 4

 These are just a few examples in U.S. history, but studies have suggested there are many examples of how decision makers, in what are now historical events across the globe, have been affected by the phenomenon of group-think.